barsoom/devbook/definition_of_done/README.md

 * Optimized enough (not slow when run with realistic amounts of data)
 * Secure enough (consider the security aspects)
 * Localized
+* Copy has correct spelling, grammar and pluralization
 * Documented if necessary (others can use it)
 * Stakeholders have approved it
 * In production (deployed, feature-toggled on, rolled out to everyone)